EzryStIago/training/slurm_examples/tensorflow/README.md

 ## Understanding the Code

   * There are slight nuances between the ``mnist_1.8.0.py`` and ``mnist_1.7.0.py`` scripts.
-  * Each code block is explained with comments detailing what is going on
+  * Each code block is explained with comments detailing how the network is set up and trained

 ## Understanding the Script